 I am a cultural historian of memory, race and immigration in Britain and France.
-I finished my PhD, entitled 'Revisiting Silence: The Memory of Colonialism in Britain and France, 1960-2015', in 2016 at Queen Mary University of London.
-I am currently a Postdoctoral Fellow in French Language and Culture.
+I am currently a lecturer in French Studies and have been at the University of Westminster since 2016.
+I joined the university after finishing my PhD, entitled 'Revisiting Silence: The Memory of Colonialism in Britain and France, 1960-2015', at Queen Mary University of London.

 For details of all my research outputs, visit my WestminsterResearch profile.